 Antibiotics, the main line of defense against UTIs, can cause disturbances in levels of gut bacteria.
 Probiotics may be

 Probiotics could help prevent UTIs and are beneficial for restoring gut bacteria after antibiotic treatment.

 Preventing urinary tract infections starts with practicing a few good bathroom and hygiene habits.

-Finally, when you use the toilet, make sure you wipe front to back.
-Wiping from back to front can cause bacteria to spread to the urinary tract and is associated with an increased risk of UTIs (28).
+Finally, when using the toilet, especially for those with female genitalia, make sure you wipe front to back.
+Wiping from back to front can

 Several natural supplements may decrease the risk of developing a UTI.

 Here are a few supplements that have been studied and are all available in capsule form: